 Other parents find the courage to examine the ways in which they’ve contributed to a negative relationship with their child.
 They approach their child with an open heart, and the child gratefully responds by opening the door.

 But it’s also possible to do everything right and not see any movement at all.

 And some parents continually fail to meet any of their children’s requests, but the child decides to reconcile anyway.

 The reason is because there are other factors besides your behavior that affect the length of estrangement.

 Factor 2: Your child.
-Your child is a growing adult with both an inner life and an outer one.
+Your child is a growing adult with both an inner and an outer life.
 His perspective changes as he matures, such as when he gets married or becomes a parent himself.
 Assume your child is maturing with every experience, learning from the ups and downs of daily life.
 These can slowly alter his attitudes, desires, and even his values.